consciousc-1/cybersecurity-labs/phishing-investigation/README.md

 ### Phase 4: Findings
 - Spoofed sender domain (alerting-services[.]com) impersonating American Express
 - Credential-harvesting links disguised as account-confirmation buttons
-- Typical Indicators like brand impersonation, call to action and fake login lin
+- Typical Indicators like brand impersonation, call to action and fake login link
 - Verdict: confirmed phishing (T1566 – Phishing)

 ### Phase 5: Analyst Decision
 - True Positive — phishing email
 - Safe handling: never click the links — inspect by hovering to reveal the real URL, viewing the raw email source, and analyzing any suspicious URLs in a sandbox
-  ( f.e URLScan.io / Any.Run) rather than visiting them
+  ( f.e URLScan.io / Any.Run) rather than visiting them.
+Malicious domains/URLs need to be written defanged (alerting-services[.]com) to not be clicked and activated by accident
-- always use domain suspension
 - Action: report the spoofed domain (alerting-services[.]com) to its registrar and hosting provider for takedown and block it at the email gateway and firewall to prevent further delivery